niegit/nie-lab-mkdocs/docs/labs/networking/lab1.md

 - Navigate to `Administration > File Management > File Operations`.
 - Select **Backup File**.
-- Choose **Running Config** _(save your configuration if you didn't just do it!)_.
+- Choose **Running Config** _(save your configuration if you didn't already do it!)_.
 - Select **HTTP/HTTPS** or **USB** to download the backup file:
     - If using HTTP/HTTPS, the file will download directly to your PC via your browser.
     - If using USB, ensure a USB drive is inserted into the switch.
 It will save to the root of the USB.
 - **Encrypt Sensitive Data**: Always check the option to encrypt the configuration file to keep it secure. 🔒
 - Name your backup file something useful: e.g., `username_cisco_config_lab1.txt`.